 Technique #3: The Gadget Method

 If you think that using technology is cheating, you might want to stick to the first two techniques.
 If you believe in better living through tech, a lightning trigger might just be the think for you.
-B&H sells some great lightning triggers from Vello, AEO, MK Controls, Nero, and Ubertronix.
-These devices mount on your camera's hot shoe or tripod connect to the camera via a cable (make sure you get the correct version for your camera), and feature sophisticated electronic triggers that tell your camera to take a photo when they detect lightning.
+B&H sells some great lightning triggers from several brands.
+Some of these devices mount on your camera's hot shoe or tripod connect to the camera via a cable (make sure you get the correct version for your camera) and feature sophisticated electronic triggers that tell your camera to take a photo when they detect lightning.

 Some of the triggers detect an emission of infrared light that precedes a lightning strike and others are multi-use―triggered not only by lightning , but they also have modes for motion, laser light, sound, and other external inputs.
 Once triggered, they can automatically activate your camera's shutter in a fraction of a millisecond.
 These triggers often detect lightning during both day and nighttime.